dell/csi-baremetal/docs/proposals/automated-node-removal.md

 ## Background

 User manual actions for node removal are described in [doc](https://github.com/dell/csi-baremetal/blob/master/docs/node-removal.md).
-The goal of this POC is automating most of the steps of that procedure.
+The goal of this proposal is automating most of the steps of that procedure.

 ## Proposal

+#### User API

-CSI CRs deletion(Volumes, AC, ACR, Drives, LVGs) will be triggerred on deletion of appropriate csibmnode and we be performed by node-controller.
+CSI CRs deletion(Volumes, AC, ACR, Drives, LVGs, Csibmnode) may be triggerred on annotating a Node.
+The annotation has 2 options:
-Before implementation, we need to replace node-uuid annotation with label and add node-affinity `uuid label is exists` to csi-baremetal-node daemonset.
+- `csi-baremetal/node-removal-request=yes` - CSI waits until there are no PVC associated with Node
+- `csi-baremetal/node-removal-request=force` - CSI deletes all PVC

+CSI puts `csi-baremetal/node-removal-process` label on Node, which has to be removed.
+Statuses:
+- `wait` - wait until all related PVCs will be deleted
+- `in-progress` - CSI is deleting Custom Resources
+- `completed` - removal is finished with success
+- `failed` - removal is finished with failure

+*Failed status can be set if CSI is not in Running state completely.
+For example `node-controller` is not ready and can't delete Csibmnode CR in the normal way.*

 Updated node removal steps performed by user:
-1. Get node uuid mapped to node name
+- for safe mode
-2. Delete all related Pods and PVCs
+1. Delete all related Pods and PVCs
-3. Delete csibmnode CR with same node uuid

-Node removal steps performed by node-controller:
-1. Check csibmnode deletion timestamp and start node removal if needed
-2. Delete Volume CRs and LVGs (patch finalizers if stacked)
-3. Remove uuid label from node
-4. Wait until csi-baremetal-node pod will be destroyed (to not restore Drive, LVG and AC CRs)
-5. Delete Drive, LVG and AC CRs

-The approach may work if k8sNode is a part of the cluster yet or if it is deleted (skip 3,4 steps).
-Csibmnode deletion may be performed in CSI Operator or other Operator and triggerred after taint, label or annotate node with specific value.
+2. Annotate corresponding Node
+3. Wait `completed` (or `failed`) status
+4. Disable Node
+- for force mode
+1. Annotate corresponding Node with `force`
+2. Wait `completed` (or `failed`) status
+3. Disable Node

+*For node replacement procedure user should edit csibmnode CR and not annotate Node.*

 ## Rationale

 #### Alternative approach 1

-Perform CSI CRs deletion in CSI Operator.
-Trigger will be taint `NoShedule` on Node.
-Node removal steps will be the same.
-In 3 Operator must delete node-platform label.
+Perform CSI CRs deletion in CSI Node-controller.
+Trigger will be deleting the corresponding `csibmnode` CR.

-Problem - if node was removed from cluster before taint with `NoShedule`, there is no opportunity for user to clean CSI Resources in automated way.

 #### Alternative approach 2